THE GOD IN WICCA

-Known as the Horned God, Lord of the Woods, he is the consort to the Goddess, the Lady of the Woods.
+Known as the Horned God, Lord of the Woods, he is the consort to the Goddess, the Lady of the Woods and the God of the forests and wildlife.
 Depicted as Herne the Hunter (English), Cernunnos (Celtic) the Green Man (British Folklore), and the Greek Puck, this Lord certainly has a lot contributed to him.
 The Horned God in Wicca, is said to of derived from the British Isles and works alongside his counterpart, the Triple Goddess within the realms of Wicca.
-The stag or goat like horns symbolizes fertility, strength and creation.
-He is also seen as half-man, half-animal.
+The stag or goat like horns symbolizes fertility, strength and creation and he is also seen as half-man, half-animal.
 This concept shows us his relationship with the animal kingdom, that he is Lord of the Woods and the wild hunt.
 He also represents sexuality, compassion, union, vitality and resurrection.

 Earliest history relating to a “Horned God” has been seen on the Gundestrup Cauldron that has been dated back to the 1st century BC.
 This was found in Denmark in a peat bog in 1891 making us realize that the Horned God or “a” Horned God has been worshipped throughout ancient times.
 Highly decorated, the silver vessel also depicts warriors, the Goddess, wheels, stags, antlers and sacrifices.
 Symbols of a culture from which our traditions have emerged.
 The concept of the God in Wicca portrays his journey through the seasonal wheel, he is born, grows, lives and dies to be reborn again, a continuation of life.
 He is born from the Goddess at Yule and who is also his partner during Beltane.
 His energies of fertility, vitality, strength, power and nature are shown within our lands and our own bodies.

 Artaois - Bear God, guardian, protector, warrior and hunter.